-progress is to be considered.
-If the interior requests appropriations for river development, increased postal facilities, public buildings, or agricultural inves-tigation, we of the coast should listen to their appeal and grant what they ask.
+If the interior requests appropriations for river development, increased postal facilities, public buildings, or agricultural investigation, we of the coast should listen to their appeal and grant what they ask.
 On the other hand, when we ask for increased coast fortifications and more battle ships, cruisers, and torpedo boats, the interior should heed our request.
-It seems to me that we would thus be fair and just to each other and above all else we would be doing unto each other as we would that they should do unto us do unto us.
+It seems to me that we would thus be fair and just to each other and above all else would be doing unto each other as we would that they should do not as do unto us.